4vedi/VOICE-CONTROLLED-HOME-AUTOMATION/README.md

  # Configuring Blynk and IFTTT

  After setting up your Blynk account create a new button.
 You can directly turn on or off with this button(your appliance should be connected to d1 port .
-Note: d1 differs for Arduino Uno and Nodemcu soit needs to be converted as we are working on Nodemcu.)
+Note: d1 differs for Arduino Uno and Nodemcu so it needs to be converted as we are working on Nodemcu.)

  ![alt](https://github.com/4vedi/VOICE-CONTROLLED-HOME-AUTOMATION/blob/master/Screenshot_2019-03-13-23-54-21-841_cc.blynk.png?raw=true)

+ IFTTT Configuration:

+ Download and install IFTTT app on your android device.
+ Set up your IFTTT account
+ Create a new applet
+ select "OK GOOGLE" as your trigger complete the phrase parts according to your needs.
+ Select "WEBHOOKS" as your action service.
+ Make a web request and fill the form like the screenshot beow.
+ (Note: you will get an individual Auth key after you had created a button on BLynk app.
+It would be send to the account with which you had signed up on BLynk for eg: gmail.com)

 # Preparing Your Circuit